Joe Lefebvre

 Joseph Henry Lefebvre (/ləˈfeɪ/ lə-FAY; born February 22, 1956) is an American former professional baseball player and coach.
 He played all or parts of six seasons in Major League Baseball with the New York Yankees (1980), San Diego Padres (1981–83) and Philadelphia Phillies (1983–84 and 1986), primarily as an outfielder.
 He currently serves as senior advisor for scouting for the San Francisco Giants.

 Early life

-Lefebvre attended Concord High School and Eckerd College, playing with future Giants general manager Brian Sabean at both schools.
+Lefebvre was born in Concord, New Hampshire, and attended Concord High School and Eckerd College of St. Petersburg, Florida, playing with future Giants general manager Brian Sabean at both schools.
 In 1976 and 1977, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star in 1976.